JP211/bamazon/README.md

 ##Overview

-Bamazon is an Amazon style storefront with a MySQL database.
+Bamazon is an Amazon style storefront in Node with a MySQL database.
 This application takes orders from customers and depletes stock from the store's inventory.

 #### Here are a few examples of Bamazon in action!